tailhook/bulk/README.rst

 Bulk is a super-simple packaging utility.
 It's similar to fpm_ but implemented in rust.

 All it can is package a directory of files into deb package.
-More features will be done in future.
+And it can build a debian repository from a list of packages.

 .. _fpm: https://github.com/jordansissel/fpm